about us

 We’re a highly collaborative and supportive team of expert Garden Educators.
 We are passionate about the connections, growth and learning that takes place in nature.

+We strive to build unique, long-lasting and organic school learning gardens that produce abounding harvests.
 We will create a space for school staff and students to make connections with themselves, the earth and each other while learning and growing.
-We will establish thriving school gardens and continue to be the number one school garden expert in the North-West Houston area.
+We will continue to be the number one school garden expert in the North-West Houston area.

 Our Values

-We strive to build unique, long-lasting and organic school learning gardens that produce abounding harvests.
-We aim to deliver the very best Garden Day experience each and every time with highly-qualified Garden Educators, hands-on student experiences and dedicated gardening support.
+We aim to deliver the very best Garden Day experience each and every time with highly-qualified Garden Educators, hands-on student experiences, relevant curriculum and dedicated gardening support.

 “The Ready to Grow Gardens staff is always prepared, knowledgeable and flexible.”